CartoDB/carto-vl/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/CartoDB/renderer-prototype/tags).

-## Submitting Contributions

-You will need to sign a Contributor License Agreement (CLA) before making a submission.
-[Learn more here.](https://carto.com/contributions/)

 ## Development

 ### Install the dependencies